seanohagan/seanohagan.github.io/_pages/about.md

   - /about.html
 ---

-I'm an undergraduate student at the University of Connecticut studying mathematics and statistics.
+I'm a senior undergraduate student at the University of Connecticut studying mathematics and statistics, with some coursework in physics as well.

 I am broadly interested in probability, statistics, and analysis.

-In my free time, I enjoy snowboarding, exercising, and puzzles like the Rubik's cube.
+In my free time, I enjoy snowboarding, exercising, puzzles, and spending time with friends and family.